sebajara/sebajara.github.io/_posts/2020-08-6-scraping-recipes.md

 ## Example outputs

-To give an idea, I will add here the outputs from parsing the two example pages with screenshots on the top.
+To give you an idea, I add here the outputs from parsing the two example pages with screenshots on the top.

 {% highlight python %}